Skip to main content

 Where keys are the file names and values are the icon labels.

-Then in the Meta Box Builder UI, set the "Icon file" parameter the relative path to that file from the WordPress root directory:
+Then in the Meta Box Builder UI, set the "Icon file" parameter the absolute or relative path to that file from the WordPress root directory:

 Show SVG icons in a directory with JSON file